pradnya-git-relup/relup-documentation/neurolup_battery_results/NeuroLupBatteryResults.md

 <a id="subsec-exercise07"></a>
 ### Exercise 7: Stroop Test
 #### Overview
 This exercise is divided into three trials.
 For each trial, participants are expected to tap a checkmark or a cross symbol based on the instructions displayed on the screen.
 Questions across all trials use words that represent color names (for example: red, green, blue).
 The words themselves are colored.
 However, the color of a word may or may not match the word itself.
+Evidence exists linking head trauma and AD to increased Stroop effect.

 The following is a brief introduction of the instructions for the three trials:
 - Trial 1: